yuloh/blog/content/posts/automate-code-formatting-for-laravel-projects.md

 So I put together a simple tool.
 The bulk of the work is done by [PHP CS Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer).
 The [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) is another popular option, but I went with PHP CS Fixer because it supports all of the rules I needed.

-After installing PHP Cs Fixer I started figuring out the configuration.
+After installing PHP CS Fixer I started figuring out the configuration.
 Some of the PHP CS Fixer rules were an exact match for the StyleCI rule which made things easy.
 A lot of the rules have different names though.
 For example, the StyleCI rule `length_ordered_imports` corresponds to the `ordered_imports` PHP CS Fixer rule with the configuration option `'sort_algorithm' => 'length`.
 In some cases PHP CS Fixer _used to have_ a matching rule but it had since been renamed.

 To ensure the rules stay in sync I added a PHPUnit test that formats the entire Laravel framework and compares the results.
 If an existing Laravel file does not match our rule set the build is failed.

 ## Usage

 I tried to make setting up the package as simple as possible.
 Once you require the package with composer you publish the PHP CS Fixer config.
-The configuration is already setup for a Laravel application so you don't need to waste any time setting paths or deciding which rules to use.
+The configuration is already setup for a Laravel application.
+You don't need to waste any time setting paths or deciding which rules to use.

 <script id="asciicast-244685" src="https://asciinema.org/a/244685.js" async></script>

-With a brand new Laravel application a few files will be updated because of the `no_unused_imports` rule - Laravel includes the unused imports so you know they are available, but you don't really want to keep unused imports around once you start developing.
+With a brand new Laravel application a few files will be updated because of the `no_unused_imports` rule.
+Laravel includes the unused imports so you know they are available, but you don't really want to keep unused imports around once you start developing.

-If you wanted to disable this rule it's easy enough - just open up `.php_cs` and add `'no_unused_imports' => false` to the rules array.
+If you wanted to disable this rule it's easy enough.
+Just open up the `.php_cs` file and add `'no_unused_imports' => false` to the rules array.

   ```php
  <?php